listenToRipley/python/Notes/Files.md

 You should see on your localhost the email sent once the code is run.

+These files have to be opened and closed like other examples of files.
+You can do this using the `with` keyword.

 ### SMTP

 This example used the [docker container smtp4dev](https://github.com/rnwood/smtp4dev) as a server.
 This allows us to run sample emails from this docker server simulation.